nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 ### QC-GAN

 Another promising hybrid quantum-classical GAN architecture is the QC-GAN [8].
 Unlike the patch method, this architecture captures global features across the entire image.
 The generator combines a quantum circuit with a classical neural network layer, which performs the nonlinear operations and removes the need for ancillary qubits.
 As with previous models, the discriminator is classical, consisting of a fully connected neural network.
-For more information on the required parameters, run `python train.py --helpQCGAN`
+For more information on the required parameters, run `python train.py --helpQCGAN`.

 _References:_